 EVO Dog Food receives the Advisor’s top rating of 5 stars.

-The EVO product line includes seven dry dog foods, four recipes claimed to meet AAFCO nutrient profiles for all life stages and three recipes for adult maintenance.
+The EVO product line includes seven dry dog foods, four claimed to meet AAFCO nutrient profiles for all life stages and three for adult maintenance.

 The following is a list of recipes available at the time of this review.